 We can’t speak for other password managers, but the short answer is: 1Password is very safe.
 The longer answer is that not only is 1Password safer than using no password manager at all, it’s far safer than any do-it-yourself solution – no matter how complex it may be.

 While it may seem counterintuitive to keep all your eggs in one basket, using a password manager is much safer than the alternatives.
-To help you understand what makes a password manager like 1Password safe, let's first look at the weak baskets you're likely already using.
-We'll start with the least secure basket: not using a password manager at all.
+To help you understand what makes a password manager like 1Password safe, let’s first look at the weak alternatives you’re likely already using.
+We’ll start with the least secure alternative: not using a password manager at all.

 If you’re not using a password manager of any kind, you eventually have to resort to reusing the same password on more than one site.
 With all the accounts we have these days, it would be impossible to remember a unique password for each one.

-Every time you reuse a password, it makes that basket that much weaker.
-If any site where you've used that password is compromised, an attacker will have access to all the others.
+Every time you reuse a password, your risk increases.
+If any site where you’ve used that password is compromised, an attacker will have access to all the others.
 For example, if you use the same password at your bank that you use for a fan forum for your favorite TV show, all it takes is a breach of that fan forum for your bank accounts to become exposed.

-Keeping passwords saved in a plain text file on your computer is a very weak basket indeed.
+Keeping passwords saved in a plain text file on your computer is a very risky.
 If that file falls into the wrong hands, an attacker will get all the keys to your digital life with no effort at all.

 The same goes for keeping all those passwords written in a notebook.
 It may not be vulnerable to hackers, but it’s a chore to keep updated.
 And because it’s much harder to create regular backups of a physical notebook, if it’s ever lost or stolen, the results would be devastating.